MORE than half of St Helens pupils collected at least five GCSE passes last summer - including English and maths.

 Bottom of the table was the Hope Academy, with just 43 per cent, and St Cuthbert’s, with 44 per cent.

-Overall, 55.1 per cent of pupils achieved five GCSE passes including English and maths, slightly lower than the 55.7 per cent recrded the previous year.
+Overall, a shade over 55 per cent of pupils achieved five GCSE passes including English and maths.

 More than 85 per cent of pupils also achieved at least five A*-C grades from all the subjects, eclipsing the national average.